-SBID has always looked to the future, particularly in matters of corporate social responsibility (accountability to employees, the public, stakeholders and ethical trading) and the built environment; the cities, villages and places where we reside and work.
-As a forward-facing body, we must research and invest in the science and technology to protect the environment we live in over the next fifty years.
+SBID has always looked to the future, particularly in matters of corporate social responsibility (accountability to employees, the public, stakeholders and ethical trading), climate change and the built environment; the cities, villages and places where we reside and work.
+To protect the future of environment we live in, SBID have aligned with government to research and invest in science and technology.

 If you are a designer, provider or manufacturer and would like to get involved, contact us.